olakayCoder1/gdsc/README.md

 ---

-This project is open-source and was created for the Devfest Event by the GDG Ilorin technical team.
 We appreciate your interest and contributions!

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Learn More